corda/cordapp-trial-framework/docs/cordapp_technical_requirements.md

-# Technical Requirements
+# Cordapp Architecture
+When building a Cordapp and deploying it to a decentralized network there are a number of new factors to take into consideration.
+Developers are no longer in control of a single centralized service, the application is independently run by another entity.

+The following sections cover the considerations that must be taken into account when architecting and designing a Cordapp.

+## Simplifications
+In preparation for a Cordapp Trial architecture choices are simplified because the application does not need to be production ready yet.
+- The Cordapp Trail consists of 2 weeks of deployment and 1 week of trialing the application.
+- All data created will be cleared once the trial is done.
+Therefore there is no requirement for persisting data for an extended period of time.
+- All data is mock data.
+Therefore there is no requirement for security of data because no monetary value or personal information is being exchanged.
+- Deployment is on a public cloud.
+No approvals are required to deploy on premise and no machines need to be obtained.

 ## Corda Open Source and Corda Enterprise
 Either Corda Open Source or Corda Enterprise may be used for a Cordapp trial.
-Open Source Corda is currently the default for Cordapp Trials but Corda Enterprise can also be used.
+Open Source Corda is currently the default version used for Cordapp Trials.
+Corda Enterprise can also be used if desired.

 The main benefit of using Corda Enterprise in a trial at this time is the addition of multi-threading.
 This will improve the performance of Corda in situations where many flows are being run in parallel.
+However, Cordapp Trials do not require a high level of performance.

-## Architecture
+## 3-tier Architecture
-Corda deployments follow a standard 3-tier architecture model.
-The trial application is more than a Cordapp.
-It also includes a UI and Web Services layer.
+Each Corda node follows a standard 3-tier architecture model.
+This means that the trial application is composed of more than a Cordapp: it also includes a UI and Web Services layer.

 1. UI: choice of UI framework is at your discretion.
 R3 has been facilitating trials which use javascript frameworks such as React.js and AngularJS.
 2. Web Services: choice of web service layer is at your discretion.
 Most Corda projects use Springboot.
 R3 recommends that the web server be JVM based so the Corda RPCClient can be used.